sinclairzx81/typescript.api/README.md

 <a name="check" />
 ### typescript.check (units)

-Utility method to check if a source or compiled unit has errors.
+A utility method to check for errors in either resolved or compiled units.

 __arguments__